 This annual award recognizes an academic or law librarian who, through research, service to the profession, or other creative activity, makes distinguished contributions to bibliography and information service in law or political science.
-This award honors Marta Lange, 1990-91 Law and Political Science Sections (LPSS) Chair, whose exceptional talents as a leader were enhanced by a wonderful collegial spirit.
+This award honors Marta Lange, 1990-91 Law and Political Science Section (LPSS) Chair, whose exceptional talents as a leader were enhanced by a wonderful collegial spirit.
 Her bright career, cut short in a fatal automobile accident in 1992, was an inspiration to others and a model of professional service.

 $1,000 cash and a plaque donated by SAGE-CQ Press.

 Nominations should highlight the nominee’s distinguished contributions to librarianship in political science, international affairs, policy, law, and government related fields.
 Contributions to the profession take many forms, and we have designated the following categories as ones worthy of recognition: innovation in teaching and learning, scholarship and research, service to the profession, mentorship, civic engagement, and lifetime achievement.
 Only one award will be given each year from the submitted nominations, but nominations can be made in any of these categories.
 In years where there is an outstanding Lifetime Achievement nomination as well as an outstanding nomination in another category, the section reserves the right to award both recipients, with SAGE-CQ Press sponsoring one award and the section sponsoring the other.

 Nominators should select the category where the nominee has made the most contributions, or that best fits the activities for which the nominator would like the nominee recognized.
 Nominations can span categories if the person or project meets the criteria of more than one, but the nomination should explain the contributions in each category.

 Lifetime achievement nominations should look across all categories and may be awarded in addition to another award in any given year.